yuriy-chumak/ol/README.md

 * 4.3.
 Macros
   * **No** `let-syntax` and `letrec-syntax` in Ol.
-    - note: Use `define-macro` instead.
+    - note: Use `define-syntax` instead.

 * 5.5.
 Record-type definitions
   * **No** `define-record-type` in Ol.